NaynaJahan/Custom-Python-Package/README.md

 `amla_at1` is a lightweight Python package that bundles **data utilities**, **feature-engineering helpers**, **baseline models**, and **evaluation helpers**.
 It includes:
 - **Data utils**: train/val/test splits, date-based splits, save/load sets.
 - **Weather I/O**: Open-Meteo historical API wrapper for Sydney
+- **Crypto utilities**: Fetches the latest Ethereum OHLC data from Kraken / CoinGecko, prepares historical/engineered features, builds supervised data to predict next_day_high.
 - **Feature engineering**: calendar & ratios (draft dataset), weather cleaning/normalization
 - **Baselines & metrics**: a constant-probability model, AUROC/Brier, extra cls/reg scores
 - **Model export**: convenience function for saving model + metadata
-- Used by your AMLA AT1 and AT2 experimentation repo to train models, and by the FastAPI repo to serve predictions.
+- Used by Advanced Machine Learning Application's Assignment 1, Assignment 2 and Assignment 3 experimentation repo to train models, and by the FastAPI repositories of Assignment 2 and Assignment 3 to serve predictions.

 The package is tested via `pytest` and designed to be imported directly in notebooks or Python scripts.
 The classes and functions are assessed using these test cases.